 |LockedTime||The date and time the lock was obtained.|

-It is possible for another use the 'force lock' a file.
-This will remove the current lock, if there is any.
-If you have lock and this happens, you will see the following dialog:
+It is possible for another use the Force Lock a file.
+This removes and overrides the current lock, if there is any.

-With the autolock feature running, if the GSE connects to the main setup for the running gateway and the lock is available, the following message is displayed
+With the autolock feature running, if the GSE connects to the main setup for the running gateway and the lock is available, it displays that the document has been automatically locked.

-Users should reply "Yes" to this question if they are planning to possibly update the setup; they should only reply "No" if they are definitely only planning to read and not update the setup.
-Having replied "Yes", the GSE will load the main setup and will display a message next to the top level to indicate that it is now locked, as illustrated below.
+If you decide to keep the file locked, the Gateway Setup Editor will load the main setup and will display a message next to the top level to indicate that it is now locked, as illustrated below:

-If the GSE attempts to connect to a running gateway with the autolock feature active, and the lock is not available, it will load the setup but will display a message against the top level to show that it is already locked by someone else, as illustrated below.
+If the GSE attempts to connect to a running gateway with the autolock feature active, and the lock is not available, it will load the setup but will display a message against the top level to show that it is already locked by someone else.

 In this state, the user does not have the lock, and will be unable to write any changes back to the gateway server.
-However, if you leave the GSE in this state, and the lock subsequently gets released by the other user who was holding it, the fact that the lock is now available will get automatically detected and a message will be displayed saying
+However, if you leave the GSE in this state, and the lock subsequently gets released by the other user who was holding it, the fact that the lock is now available will get automatically detected.

-If the user replies "Yes" to this question, then the main setup will be reloaded and they will have the lock for it.
+While the main setup has become unlocked, and you reload and lock it again, then the main setup will be reloaded and they will have the lock for it.

 Autolocking works in the same way for Include Files.
 With the autolocking feature active, when the user clicks on an include file to load it, the lock will automatically be taken if it is available.
-A message will now be shown next to the include file setup to indicate that it is now Locked, as illustrated below.
+A message will now be shown next to the include file setup to indicate that it is now Locked.